How much does it cost to feed my dog raw food?

 How much do you pay for your dog’s food?

-I’m not out to make anyone feel bad about not being able to afford raw dog food or high-quality dry dog food.
+I’m not out to make anyone feel bad about not being able to afford the cost of raw dog food or high-quality dry dog food.
 Worry about yourself and your family before you worry about what your dog is eating.
 Sometimes I look at my dog’s food and my cats’ food and see that all the ingredients are natural or organic and then I look at the food I’m eating – usually not organic!
 We definitely should not put our pets before ourselves.

 Dogs can get by on a lower-quality food just like people can get by on a lower-quality diet.
 I do not believe someone shouldn’t have a dog just because she can’t afford the best food.
 That would be ridiculous.
 My dog and cats ate Purina One for a good two years.
 Eventually I started buying higher-quality food every other month or mixing the two together to save $10 here and there.